310mc/https-310mc.github.io-tl/source/_posts/aquarium/epilogue.md

 {% endbubble %}

 {% bubble Kanata v2 %}
-Hehehe, what is wrong with it?
-It *is* true that you get too ahead of yourself sometimes.
-This is good medicine for that; the carrot and stick.
+fufufu, what is wrong with it? it *is* true that you get too ahead of yourself sometimes. this is good medicine for that; the carrot and stick.
 {% endbubble %}

 {% bubble Kaoru %}